apache/cordova-docs/docs/en/edge/guide/command-line/index.md

 ### Logging

-Unfortunately streaming logs directly from the device is not supported at this time.
+Unfortunately, streaming logs directly from the device is currently unsupported.
 However, BlackBerry offers built-in Web Inspector support for Playbook and BlackBerry smartphone devices running BlackBerry OS 7.0 and above.
-Additionally, you can access your application's logs (including any calls to `console.log`) on your device by holding down the ALT key from the home screen and hitting "lglg" keys.
+You can also access your application's logs (including any calls to `console.log`) on your device by holding down the ''ALT'' key from the home screen and typing ''lglg'' keys.